-Some recent online discussions have cantered around what is meant by the term “conditional immortality” or its synonym “conditionalism.”
+Some recent online discussions have centred around what is meant by the term “conditional immortality” or its synonym “ Christian Conditionalism.”
 These are essentially anthropological terms.
 They describe the nature of humanity as the Bible represents it.
 They affirm that human beings have the potential to become immortal, but that immortality is not innate: it is not something we are born with.

 Conditionalism in Genesis